ellfran-7/cluefish/README.md

 ## License

-Distributed under the CeCILL Free Software License.
+Distributed under the CeCILL Free Software License Agreement v2.1.
 See `LICENSE.txt` for more information.

-CeCILL (version 2.1) is compatible with GNU GPL.
+CECILL-2.1 is compatible with GNU GPL.
 See the [official CeCILL site](http://www.cecill.eu/index.en.html) for more information.

 <p align="right">